-I’ve been studying the problem of email overload and compulsive email checking for a couple of years now.
+I’ve been studying the problem of email overload and compulsive email checking for years now.
 The problem is massive, but totally solvable.

-To make email a more powerful and efficient tool, I have three main strategies.
+To make email a more powerful and efficient tool, there are three main strategies.
 First, make compulsively checking email much less gratifying.
 Second, make checking email on a planned, set schedule much more gratifying.
 Finally, and most obviously, reduce the amount of time it takes to read and respond to email.

 1. Set up three different email accounts.
-I’ve experimented with a lot of different ways to do this, and while I do like a lot of the features of Google’s Inbox, it doesn’t go far enough, so trust me on this one.
+I’ve experimented with a lot of different ways to do this, and while I do like a lot of the features of Google’s Inbox, it doesn’t go far enough.
+Trust me on this one.

 - You need a personal account, where your friends and family can email you.
 Have personal notifications from kids’ schools and invitations go here, for example, but not stuff that you want to read but will never need to respond to.

 - Finally, and this is critical, you need a bulk account, where all of your subscriptions and newsletters go.
 This is the only email address you should give to a company or organization.
-This is also where you should send ALL your social media notifications.
-(This is a good account to use with Google Inbox, because it will sort this email into things you want to read, and stuff like receipts.)
+This is also where you should send ALL your social media notifications, if you must.
+(This is a good account to use with Google Inbox, because it will sort emails into things you might want to read, and stuff like receipts.)

 You’ve now got a work inbox that contains only messages you need to read and respond to when you are working.
-You can check your personal email when you get home, and you can set aside time to read all the interesting stuff that comes into your bulk account when you aren’t trying to get your work done.
+You can check your personal email when you get home or on the weekend, and you can set aside time to read all the interesting stuff that comes into your bulk account when you aren’t trying to get your work done.